Senior Health Articles

 Minor bloating after a salty meal is pretty standard, but for millions of Americans, excess fluid retention is a serious problem.
 Know the signs of edema and what medical and lifestyle options can minimize swelling and complications.

 Fatigue, weakness and irritability are considered “normal” symptoms of aging, but these red flags may actually point to a serious underlying condition.
 Be aware of these signs and others that warrant a trip to the doctor and some blood work.

-It is normal for someone to be constipated from time to time, but when this condition lasts for a prolonged period or worsens significantly, it can be extremely uncomfortable and even require medical attention.
+It is normal to be constipated from time to time, but when this condition lasts for a prolonged period or worsens significantly, it can be extremely uncomfortable and even require medical attention.